jmerino12/aries-cloudagent-python/demo/AliceWantsAJsonCredential.md

 You do *not* create a schema or cred def for a JSON-LD credential (these are only required for "indy" credentials).

+You will need to create a DID as above for Alice as well (`/wallet/did/create` etc ...).

 Congradulations, you are now ready to start issuing JSON-LD credentials!

 - You have two agents with a connection established between the agents - you will need to copy Faber's `connection_id` into the examples below.
 - You have created a (non-public) DID for Faber to use to sign/issue the credentials - you will need to copy the DID that you created above into the examples below (as `issuer`).
+- You have created a (non-public) DID for Alice to use as her `credentialSubject.id` - this is required for Alice to sign the proof (the `credentialSubject.id` is not required, but then the provided presentation can't be verified).

-To issue a credential, use the `/issue-credential-2.0/send` (or `/issue-credential-2.0/create-offer`) endpoint, you can test with this example payload (just replace the "connection_id", "issuer" key and "proofType" with appropriate values:
+To issue a credential, use the `/issue-credential-2.0/send` (or `/issue-credential-2.0/create-offer`) endpoint, you can test with this example payload (just replace the "connection_id", "issuer" key, "credentialSubject.id" and "proofType" with appropriate values:

 ```
 {